stephenjohnlimb/boot2/AgileDevelopment.md

 I've removed the `TestUserIdentifierValidator` and the `ProductionUserIdentifierValidator` and changed `UserIdentifierValidator` from an interface into a class with all the implementation in.

-But I've also added a configuration class (not there's a bit here I don't like, there is now some stub code in the main part of the project).
+But I've also added a configuration class (now there's a bit here I don't like, there is now some stub code in the main part of the project).

 The configuration: